ai-cfia/nachet-backend/docs/nachet-inference-documentation.md

 ## Executive summary

-Nachet Interactive is currently working on improving the effectiveness and experience of users in detecting regulated seeds.
+Nachet Interactive is working on improving the effectiveness and experience of users in detecting regulated seeds.
 To achieve this objective, the AI Lab is implementing various AI models that are capable of performing specific tasks.
 These models can work together or independently to enhance the accuracy